Luk313/md2all/README.md

         ```
         md2all -cs light yourMarkdownFile.md
         ```
     * **a DUAL Theme : Dark for HTML AND Light for PDF printing**: This code Highlighting theme is easily customisable via the config files of the Dark and the Light Themes :

-    Usage: the following commands export the **Dark Theme to BOTH HTML *AND* PDF**
+      Usage: the following commands export the **Dark Theme to HTML *AND* the Light Theme to PDF**. **AUTOMATIC !
+Magic ! :sparkles: :star: :star: :star: :star: :star:**
         ```
         md2all -dual yourMarkdownFile.md
         ```